How-To: 3+ Simple Flat Twist Styles For Beginners

 This multitasker is a must-have (Source: Freepik)

-• Water spray bottle: A water spray bottle is a very useful and easy-to-use gadget, particularly if you have greasy hair.
-Just watch how much water you use, since too much might make your hair slick and challenging to twist well.
+• The water spray bottle is Especially if you have greasy hair, a water spray bottle is a quite handy and simple tool.
+Just consider how much water you use; too much may make your hair sticky and difficult to twist properly.

 Edge Control (Optional):